 To help you see if the carrier you’re considering working with is a reliable one, here are a couple of things you need to consider:

-- Recruiter – Most trucking companies designate specific workers for the recruiting process.
-A majority of them know very little of the industry itself, leaving most of your questions unanswered.
+• Recruiter – Most trucking companies designate specific workers for the recruiting process.
+Most of them know very little of the industry itself, leaving most of your questions unanswered.
 If you notice the recruiter is being vague or can’t answer your questions, ask them if you could speak to someone higher up to get the answers you need.

-- Payroll – When applying, it’s wise to speak with someone with authority in the company’s payroll department to verify the payroll information, rate of pay, frequency, and more.
+• Payroll – When applying, it’s wise to speak with someone with authority in the company’s payroll department to verify the payroll information, pay rate, frequency, and more.

-- Drivers – The best resource you can use to evaluate a carrier you’re interested in is a reputable one in its drivers.
-Speak with those currently working for the company and former employees to get a better insight.
+• Drivers – The best resource you can use to evaluate a carrier you’re interested in is a reputable one in its drivers.
+Speak with those currently working for the company and former employees for better insight.

-- Manager – If you want to ensure you’re only joining a company that’s reputable, honest, and one of the best, it’s wise to meet with the terminal manager in person.
-Talking to them can clarify all the information you need to know about the company.
+• Manager – If you want to ensure you’re only joining a company that’s reputable, honest, and one of the best, it’s wise to meet with the terminal manager in person.
+Talking to them can clarify all the information you need about the company.

-- Calculating Pay – Finally, it’s essential that you know if they’re paying by the mile, hours, etc. Knowing this helps you see if they are willing to be transparent with you.
+• Calculating Pay – Finally, it’s essential that you know if they’re paying by the mile, hours, etc. Knowing this helps you see if they will be transparent with you.

 If the carrier can’t verify any of these essential pieces of information, it’s best to walk away and find a different company.